legowerewolf/enhance-ao3/README.md

 - kudosing a work (`l`)
 - saving a work to Pocket (`p`)

+Also includes:

-Also includes an experiment to parse metadata from work pages. **This does not send any data to anyone.**
+- an experiment to parse metadata from work pages. **This does not send any data to anyone.** You can view what's been parsed in the browser console as `document.AO3_work_data`.
+- [prefetch hinting][mdn-prefetch-faq] for next chapters/works/index pages.
+As
+  of otwarchive v0.9.328.4, this is ineffective, but it should provide benefits in the future.

 ### link-sanitizer (functional, in-development)